 Preparing for the UPSC Preliminary Examination requires a lot of hard work, dedication and effort.
 The UPSC Prelims examination is the first step on the arduous journey to becoming a civil servant.
 This crucial phase tests your knowledge, analytical skills, and adaptability to diverse subjects.
 To navigate this challenge, a well-structured and strategic approach is essential.
-Let’s explore a step-by-step guide on how to prepare for UPSC Prelims effectively.
+Let's explore a step-by-step guide on how to prepare for UPSC Prelims 2026 effectively.

 The UPSC Prelims Examination is a long and demanding exam, so it is important to start preparing early.
 This will give you enough time to cover the entire syllabus and to practise your exam skills.
-The first step to prepare for UPSC Prelims is to make a blueprint that outlines what you will study and when you will study it.
+The first step to prepare for UPSC CSE Prelims Exam 2026 is to make a blueprint that outlines what you will study and when you will study it.
 This will help you stay organised and on track.

-Understand the UPSC Prelims Syllabus and Exam Pattern
+1. Understand the UPSC Prelims Syllabus

-The Preliminary Examination is objective in nature, and the syllabus for preparing for UPSC Prelims is very vast.
+The Preliminary Examination is objective in nature, and the syllabus for preparing for UPSC Prelims 2026 is very vast.

-Syllabus for UPSC Prelims General Studies Paper -1:
+- Syllabus for UPSC Prelims General Studies Paper 1:

 - Current affairs of National and International Importance